williamscole/IBD-sims/README.md

     ├── filter_ibd.py         # IBD filtering (related/unrelated/random subsets)
     ├── purple.py             # purple node matrix computation
     ├── concat_tmrca.py       # concatenate per-chromosome TMRCA files
-    └── utils.py              # CLI override utilities
+    ├── analyze_experiment.py # load and compare Ne estimates across experiment runs └── utils.py              # CLI override utilities
 ```

 ## TODO

-- [ ] In per-iteration mode, parallelize chromosome simulations within the same Slurm job (e.g. via `multiprocessing.Pool`).
-Currently chromosomes run sequentially inside `run_simulation_iter`; since each chromosome job is relatively lightweight, running several in parallel would make better use of the allocated node.
-- [ ] Add a global `--max-jobs` option to `experiment.py commands` that passes through to each generated `run.py simulate` command.
+- [ ] Add a global `--max-jobs` option to `ibd_sims/experiment.py commands` that passes through to each generated `run.py simulate` command.
 Currently `--max-jobs` only limits jobs within a single simulation run, so with `--no-wait` (the default) an experiment with many simulations can submit more total Slurm jobs than the cluster's per-user queue limit.
 - [ ] Add *better* support for resumption of runs, e.g., re-running only some iterations.
 - [ ] Allow user to *not* provide hap-ibd path.
 Would default to exact IBD segments computed by `tskit`.
 - [ ] HapNe-LD currently is slow/does not work.
 - [ ] Long-term goal: integrate ped-sim for more realistic IBD in close relatives.
 - [ ] For a custom sim, the user needs to specify end_chr.
 The current strategy is hacky: put it under resources to override the top level end_chr.
 Low priority: implement in a better way.